 This post may contain affiliate links.
 Read my disclosure policy.

-What is good for grilling?
+Want to know what is good for grilling?

 What can I grill besides meat?

 Certainly, seafood is an option when considering grilling recipes.
 Shrimp slid onto skewers, whole lobsters or just the tails, and any kind of fish you can imagine can be grilled too.
 Cooking fish in foil packets is a great option to keep it moist and prevent it from breaking up and falling through the grates.